 The Company's revenue arrangements consist of a single performance obligation.
 Revenue is recognized at the point in time when control of the promised goods transfer to the Company's customers.
 Revenue is measured at the amount of consideration expected to be received in exchange for the transfer of goods.
 The amount of revenue that is recognized is based on the transaction price, which represented the invoiced amounts and includes estimates of variable consideration, such as discounted, where applicable.
 The Company does not offer right of return, except in the case where items are defective as manufactured, and the company does not typically provide customers with a right to a refund.
 The amount of variable consideration included in the transaction price may be constrained and is included only to the extent that it is probable that a significant reversal in the amount of the cumulative revenue recognized under the contract will not occur in a future period.
 Payment terms, typically 30 days, are offered to customers and do not include a significant financing component.
+The Company extends credit to customers based upon their financial condition and credit history and generally require no collateral.
 The Company does not have any contract balances related to product sales.